NSW control guideline for public health units

 10. Contact management

-See Table 2 for detailed guidance on management of high- and medium-risk contacts.
+See Table 2 below for detailed guidance on management of high- and medium-risk contacts.

 Table 2: Management of high- and medium-risk mpox contacts

-• vaccination with MVA-BN should be offered if available and clinically appropriate, ideally within 4 days, noting the evidence on the timeline for effectiveness of PEPV
+• Vaccination with MVA-BN should be offered if available and clinically appropriate to those without prior 2 doses, ideally within 4 days, noting the evidence on the timeline for effectiveness of PEPV.

 For 21 days from last exposure:

-• do not visit high risk settings3 such as childcare and aged care facilities; avoid healthcare facilities unless seeking medical attention
+• Avoid childcare and aged care facilities, other than for work purposes; avoid healthcare settings unless seeking medical attention.

-• avoid contact with those potentially at higher risk of severe infection (infants, older people, immunocompromised people, and pregnant women)
+• Avoid close contact with those at potential higher risk of severe infection (infants, older people, immunocompromised people, and pregnant women).

 For 21 days from last exposure:

-• if working in a high-risk setting3, ensure symptom free and wear a surgical mask
+• If working in a high-risk setting3, ensure symptom free.

 11. Infection control